sw5e-foundry/sw5e-module/README.md

 ### Fixed

 - Compendium items should now have the correct ids on the advancements.
-- Compendim species should no longer have active effects that change proficiencies, senses, movement, or any other traits handled by the species item and advancements.
+- Compendium species should no longer have active effects that change proficiencies, senses, movement, or any other traits handled by the species item and advancements.
+- Compendium classes and archetypes should have the proper powercasting progression.

 ### [0.16] - 2024-08-01